Comparisons12 min read

 Pros Cons

-Very affordable paid plans Small template library vs. Canva
+Very affordable paid plans Small template library compared to Canva

 Superior AI photo editing Limited integrations